Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Pittsburgh played 11 games with over 43.5 points scored, its current matchup's total, last year.
+- Pittsburgh and its opponent combined to score over 43.5 points, the current matchup's over/under, in 11 of 17 games last year.

-- Last year, nine of Cincinnati's 16 games had a combined total higher than 43.5 points scored.
+- Cincinnati played nine games last year (56.2% of chances) in which the teams combined to score more than 43.5 points.

-- These teams averaged a combined 45.4 points per game a season ago, 1.9 more points than the over/under of 43.5 set for this game.
+- The two teams averaged a combined 1.9 more points per game (45.4) a season ago than this game's over/under of 43.5 points.

-- Opponents of these two teams averaged a combined 46 points per game last season, 2.5 more than the point total for this game.
+- Opponents of the two teams averaged a combined 2.5 more points per game last season (46) than this matchup's over/under of 43.5 points.

-- The average point total for Steelers games last year was 1.4 more points than the total of 43.5 in this matchup.
+- The Steelers' average point total in matchups last year was 44.9, 1.4 points higher than the over/under in this game.

-- Bengals games in 2020 averaged a total of 45.8 points, 2.3 more than the point total in this matchup.
+- Bengals games in 2020 averaged an over/under of 45.8 points, 2.3 more than the point total in this matchup.

 Steelers stats and trends

-- The Steelers were favored by 3 points or more 12 times last season, and covered the spread in six of those contests.
+- The Steelers had an ATS record of 6-6 when playing as at least 2.5-point favorites last season.

-- Last season, eight of Pittsburgh's games went over the point total.
+- Pittsburgh's games went over the point total eight out of 16 times last season.

-- The Steelers averaged 26 points per game last season, comparable to the 26.5 per outing the Bengals gave up.
+- The Steelers scored 26 points per game last year, comparable to the 26.5 per outing the Bengals allowed.

-- Pittsburgh was 8-1 against the spread and 8-1 overall last season when the team scored more than 26.5 points.
+- Pittsburgh was 8-1 against the spread and 8-1 overall last season when the team recorded over 26.5 points.

-- In games that Pittsburgh churned out over 389.2 yards last season, the team was 1-2 against the spread and 1-2 overall.
+- Pittsburgh was 1-2 against the spread and 1-2 overall when the team amassed over 389.2 yards last year.

-- The Steelers turned the ball over one more time (18 total) than the Bengals forced a turnover (17) last year.
+- Last season the Steelers turned the ball over 18 times, one more than the Bengals' takeaways (17).

 Bengals stats and trends

-- Cincinnati covered nine times in 16 matchups with a spread last year.

-- The Bengals were 8-5 ATS last year when playing as at least 3-point underdogs.
+- The Bengals covered the spread eight times last year (8-6 ATS) when playing as at least 2.5-point underdogs.

-- In Cincinnati's games last season, the combined scoring went over the point total eight times.
+- Cincinnati and its opponents combined to hit the over eight out of 16 times last season.

-- Cincinnati was 8-0 against the spread and 4-3-1 overall last season when the team put up more than 19.5 points.
+- When Cincinnati put up more than 19.5 points last year, it was 8-0 against the spread and 4-3-1 overall.

-- When Cincinnati churned out more than 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.
+- When Cincinnati amassed more than 305.8 yards last year, the team was 6-2 against the spread and 3-5 overall.

-- The Bengals had 24 giveaways last year, while the Steelers had 27 takeaways.
+- The Bengals had 24 giveaways last season, while the Steelers had 27 takeaways.

 Home and road insights

-- Pittsburgh was 5-3 against the spread, and 7-1 overall, at home last season.

-- As 3-point favorites or greater at home last season, the Steelers were 4-3 ATS.
+- At home last season, the Steelers were 4-3 ATS as 2.5-point favorites or more.

-- Last season, in eight home games, Pittsburgh went over the total five times.
+- Last year, in eight home games, Pittsburgh hit the over five times.

 - Last season, Steelers home games averaged 44.3 points, 0.8 more than this matchup's over/under (43.5).

-- On the road last season, Cincinnati was 1-6-1 overall and 4-4 against the spread.
+- On the road last season, Cincinnati was 4-4 against the spread, and 1-6-1 overall.

-- Last season, in eight road games, Cincinnati went over the total four times.
+- Last year, in four of eight road games Cincinnati hit the over.

 Powered by Data Skrive.